 Task 1:

 “Allow for the game to use a pre-set number of (six-sided) dice, defaulting to one.
 The property file already contains the setting, but it is not currently used.
 Each dice should be rolled (randomly generated) in turn.”

 Cup class creation: pure fabrication

-Methods inside cup: information expert
+Methods inside Cup class: information expert

 Through our study of the base code for the program, it was understood that the navigation pane was central in that it interacts with both the actor and controllers.
 Our work in task-1 aimed to enable multiple dice functions where if more than one die were set, all dice must be rolled before an actor may move on the board.
 To achieve this, a new class ‘Cup’ was implemented which worked as a bridge between the ‘Die’ and ‘NavigationPane’ classes.
 It sums all values of the rolled dice and outputs the value to ‘NavigationPane’.
 Following this, by using ‘AddActors’ (line 384 in ‘NavigationPane’), the corresponding actor is worked on and moved to the specified location on the board.
 Our reasoning for implementing a new class for task 1 was that it was the simplest way to tie that functionality into the code and at the same time improved the modularity and maintainability of our program with low-coupling.

 Task 2:

 “Players do not travel down a path symbol if they rolled the lowest possible roll (a 1 if using only one dice, a 3 for three dice and so on) to land on the symbol square.”

+Low coupling

 To ensure the game adhered to these specifications, we created a new Boolean type called ‘isLowest’.
 The Boolean ‘isLowest’ is able to determine whether or not the lowest possible number were rolled by comparing the rolled value with the number of dice, (ie rolled value is equal to number of dice).
 So, in the case where ‘isLowest’ is true and the player lands on a position which exhibits a connection, the connection will not be triggered.
 Our ‘isLowest’ variable was incorporated into the Puppet class (go method, line 81) with an if statement.
 To complete task 2, we implemented the ‘isLowest’ Boolean as described above and altered some if statements in the ‘act’ class (line 128 in Puppet.java) to check if the player is on a connection or not which combined to achieve the desired functionality described in task 2.
 The main idea behind our approach to task 2 was that it was again, simple to implement, both in terms of the complexity of the changes made and the actual amount of code that needed to be written and or altered.
 So not only did our solution effectively solve the problem at hand, it was time efficient meaning we could invest more energy into other parts of our project.